Meet the Team

 For example, one client in the Philippines borrowed $30 to purchase some chickens.
 She sells the eggs and chickens she raises.
 Over a few months she was able to repay the small loan at a very low interest rate and has now tripled her assets and has enough income to feed her children three healthy meals a day.
 In some cases women are then able to employ other women.
 Microfinance loans to women have proven very successful, and almost 100% of loans are repaid in full.
 Loan recipients are asked to form groups of five to support and encourage each other and to assist each other to repay the loan.
 The project lenders provide training and business skills to these groups.
 This empowers the women as they provide their own solution to generations of poverty and further creates a sisterhood of caring.

 Captivating is honored to be partnering with the Honor 1000 Movement to (1) support their existing program through the financing of the Honor 1000 team as they direct and support the Micro-Finance program; but also (2) working to progressively expand the loan capital of their One Hope Micro-Finance program to impact more clients.
-Expansion of the microfinance program will one day result in the work of Honor 1000 Movement Inc becoming sustainable in their own right.
-This is our dream as partners.
-We can do this work thanks to an amazing three-way partnership including Austalian based Global Development Group (GDG) who provide guidance on project planning, governance and best practice compliance with government regulations relating to international development programs.
+Expansion of the microfinance program will one day see the program reach sustainability in each region that it operates.
+This is our dream as program partners.
+We can do this work thanks to an amazing three-way partnership including Australian based Global Development Group (GDG) who provide guidance on project planning, governance and best practice compliance with government regulations relating to international development programs.
 Working together, Honor – Captivating – GDG, will see thousands of women and children directly impacted through the years to come.

 Meet the Team